Please click on the Team Contract link below to print and sign.

 • I am taking an AP/IB class.
 90% of varsity team members are… we are the highest GPA sports team on campus.
 Our varsity team members usually carry GPAs well over 4.0!

 • I have friends and/or relatives in town… but grandma drove 2000 miles to see me.
 I am sure you knew in advance.
-Get a prior approval.
+Get prior approval.
 Communicate so we can help you spend time with grandma and/or adjust your schedule so you do not waste all that time getting in shape.

 • My parents are making me go to my uncle’s house.
 Go after practice!
 Invite your uncle to practice or to our next meet!
 Parents, please do not cover for your athlete!!
-They are in HS now… good time for them to accept responsibility.
+They are in HS now… a good time for them to accept responsibility.

 • I’m really tired, I did not sleep last night.
 Learn to manage your time better, we all have those days.
 Be honest with your coach.
 If it’s your first time, be honest and the coach may give you a break!
 Honesty goes a long way.
 Remember, the coach has heard everything.